 You’ve got the nursery set up.
 The baby shower planned or maybe it’s already happened.

-By the way if you didn’t plan your baby shower yet check out my blog post about creating your baby registry and what to include in it.
+By the way if you didn’t plan your baby shower yet check out my blog post about creating your baby registry.
+So you don’t forget to add any important baby items and so you don’t have to stress about what to include in your baby registry.

 The car seat is safely and securely strapped in your car.
 You’re stocked up on baby gear and equipment.
 You’re pretty much ready to go.
 But did you remember to pack your hospital bag?